-Right-of-way and industrial areas may be ideal locations for threatened and endangered plant and animal species.
-In areas of intense agriculture or urbanization, rights-of-way and industrial areas may be the last remnant of undisturbed land.
-Wetlands containing endangered species may be adjacent to a right-ofway.
+Right-of-way may be ideal locations for threatened and endangered plant and animal species.
+In areas of intense agriculture or urbanization, rights-of-way may be the last remnant of undisturbed land.
+Wetlands containing endangered species may be adjacent to a right-of-way.
 Federal and state regulations may dictate management practices that prevent damage to endangered species.